bsavitzky/rigidRegistration/README.md

 # Image registration for tricky data

-The rigidregistration package is designed for registering and averaging scanning transmission electron microscopy data, particulary in cases where low SNRs or periodicity-induced artifacts make registration difficult.
+The rigidregistration package is designed for registering and averaging scanning transmission electron microscopy data, particulary in cases where low signal-to-noise ratios or periodicity-induced artifacts make registration difficult.

 ## A very quick overview